dmuller021/dmuller021/README.md

 My name is Dion, I'm currently 23 years old and I have been studying software development for 1,5 years (mainly focussed on web development)

 I consider myself a beginner web developer.
 For now, my main focus is to learn Laravel and make wonderful projects with it.
-Currently, I'm working on a blog/introduction website for github while learning how to work with Laravel.
+Currently, I'm working on a chatting website on Laravel.

 My goal for now is to become a decent full stack developer.